D. V. Gundappa: Legacy

-He also wrote Srimad BhagavadGeeta Tatparya, also known as Jeevana Dharma Yoga, which has received the Sahitya Akademi Award in 1967.
-Jeevanadharmayoga (yoga of everyday life) is an extraordinary piece of literature, which provides great solace and at the same time makes a commoner realize values of life, D.V.G has turned the great Hindu philosophical work into a common man's handbook of useful life.
+He also wrote Srimad BhagavadGeeta Tatparya, also known as Jeevana Dharma Yoga, which received the Sahitya Akademi Award.
+This commentary focuses on applying the philosophical concepts of the Bhagavad Gita to everyday life, framing the text as a practical guide for the general reader.

 Vasantha Kusumanjali was the first collection of poems of DVG.
 Poems on popular personalities such as nationalists, social reformers, administrators, philanthropists and their activities have been included in this collection.
 The pen pictures of Tilak, Gokhale, Rabindranath Tagore, Visvesvaraya, Raja Ram Mohan Roy and Gandhi highlight the characteristic qualities of the personalities depicted.

 On the occasion of his birth centenary, all his works compiled in eleven volumes titled "D.V.G.
 Kriti Shreni", are jointly published by Department of Kannada and Culture and Karnataka Sahitya Academy.
 Very ably edited by late Dr. Ha.Ma.
 Nayak the volumes were published between 1990 and 2000.
 A second edition was brought out in 2005.

 DVG served as the president of the 18th Kannada Sahitya Sammelana (Literary Conference) held in Madikeri in 1932.

 DVG was a pioneer in writing biography in Kannada.
 He knew well that human traits were basic material for both creative writing and writing of biography.
 The book Dadabhai Navaroji that he wrote in 1950 is in a way his experiment with biographical writing.
 The first biography of Rangacharlu by DVG virtually reveals the author's abounding interest in politics, his deep public sympathy and his faith firmly rooted in democracy.
 These very values of the author were reiterated in his second biography of Gopalakrishna Gokhale.